iamgeodude/gis_forum_presentation/docs/assets/0_about/0a_intro.md

 will cover:

 1. What is CNG?
+2. Why would we want to adopt CNG data formats?
-2. What are some ways we can use and access CNG?
+3. What are some ways we can use and access CNG?
-3. What are some ways we can create CNG?
+4. What are some ways we can create CNG?
-4. Why would we want to adopt CNG data formats?
-5. And, if we have time, what is one way we can affectively catalog CNG data?

 </aside>
 </section>